ahmetozdemirrr/Natural-Language-Processing/n-gram language models/report.md

   - `ngram_table`: The n-gram model dictionary, where each n-gram has a probability or frequency score.
   - `start_context`: The starting context, which is initially an empty tuple.
 If empty, the function selects a frequent starting n-gram from the model.
   - `max_length`: The maximum number of tokens in the generated sentence.
+  - `n`: The n value of the n-gram model.

 - **Logic**:
   - **Selecting Start Context**:
-    - If `start_context` is empty, the function defaults to a frequent initial n-gram (often a unigram or capitalized token) to start the sentence.
+    - If `start_context` is empty, the function defaults to a frequent initial n-gram without punctuation to start the sentence.
   - **Sentence Generation Loop**:
     - Using `current_context`, the function iterates over `max_length - len(start_context)`, appending one token per iteration based on the following:
-      - **Top N-grams Selection**: Retrieves top probable n-grams using `get_top_n_grams()` based on `current_context`.
+      - **Top N-grams Selection**: Retrieves the top 5 most probable n-grams using `get_top_n_grams()` based on `current_context`.
       - **Next Token Selection**:
-        - If top n-grams are available, the function randomly selects a next n-gram using their probabilities as weights.
+        - If top n-grams are available, the function randomly selects a next n-gram from these, weighted by their probabilities.
-        - The chosen n-gram’s last token is appended to `sentence`, updating `current_context` with the latest tokens.
+        - The chosen n-gram’s last token is appended to `sentence`, and `current_context` is updated to the latest tokens.
+      - **Punctuation Control:** Limits consecutive punctuation marks by enforcing a cooldown `(punctuation_limit)` before another punctuation mark can be added.
+      - **Repetition Prevention:** Avoids adding a syllable or word if it repeats more than twice consecutively in the sentence.
       - **Fallback**: If no suitable n-grams are found, the function selects a random n-gram from the model to continue sentence generation, which prevents the sentence from stalling.
   - **Output**:
     - After reaching `max_length`, the function returns `sentence` as a single string, combining tokens with spaces.